General Effective Theories of Black Holes in the Large D Limit: Particular instances and illustrative solutions

 \subsection{Soap-bubble equation at $O(1/D)$}

-Having identified the soap-bubble equations as the leading-order conditions for stationary embeddings, we now show that the existence of uniform stationary solutions of \eqref{eq:effmp} requires the boundary sources in the near-horizon region to obey a subleading soap-bubble condition on scales $O(1/\sqrt{D})$.
+Having identified the soap-bubble equation as the leading-order condition for stationary embeddings, we now show that the existence of uniform stationary solutions of \eqref{eq:effmp} requires the boundary sources in the near-horizon region to obey a subleading soap-bubble condition on scales $O(1/\sqrt{D})$.\footnote{We prove this within a fixed effective theory, without invoking the transformations in Section~\ref{subsec:membend} that relate different theories.}

 To see this, we demand that the equations admit a solution where $m$ is uniform and constant (which we could set to one) and the velocity

 is a time-independent Killing vector, i.e.,

 This is well motivated, since expansion and shear lead to dissipation.\footnote{This argument, based on \cite{Caldarelli:2008mv}, will be reprised in Section~\ref{subsec:Msoap}.} We also assume that the sources $s$, $f_0$ and $\gamma_{ij}$ are time-independent and invariant under the action of $\hat{v}^i$, so that, in particular,